googleinterns/step199-2020/README.md

 coordinates which, along with altitude, create a path of thousands of x, y, z points in our 3D space.
-Point cloud data is composed of hundreds of thousands of lidar data points describing their distance relative to the imu sensor.
+Point cloud data is composed of hundreds of thousands of lidar data points describing their distance relative to the lidar sensor.
 Inertial Measurement Unit (IMU) data is also an important part of our data visualization.
-Its data describe the linear and rotational acceleration of the lidar sensor using an accelerometer and gyroscope.
+Its data describes the linear and rotational acceleration of the IMU sensor using an accelerometer and gyroscope.
 The name is meant to accentuate how we manipulate these seemingly simple data points into such a stellar project.